-The case study for the ARM Tropical Warm Pool - International Cloud Experiment (TWP-ICE) experiment by using CRMs with ARM forcing data has been reported in Fridland et al. (2012).
+The case study for the ARM Tropical Warm Pool - International Cloud Experiment (TWP-ICE) experiment by using CRMs with ARM forcing data has been reported in Fridlind et al. (2012).
 SCM intercomparions results have been reported in Davies et al. (2013) and Petch et al. (2013).
-All these studies showed how the ice microphysical parameterizations impact the simulated ice contents.
+All these studies showed how the ice microphysical parameterizations impact the simulated ice contents.1.9.
+Discussions

+It should be pointed out that SCMs with prescribed forcing have several limitations.
+First, SCMs/CRMs driven in the way described here are less informative for propagating deep convection cases or middle-latitude cyclones with differential advection than for boundary layer cloud conditions where the break between the large-scale and small-scale is very clear.
+In the case of propagating or frontal systems, the SCMs should be only viewed as to describe a constrained balance of the model physics with the prescribed large-scale condition with little insights on how the model physics are initiated.
+Second, because the large-scale vertical velocity is prescribed and constrained by precipitation, the precipitation is not the most sensitive field to evaluate model physics.
+SCM results are more suited to evaluate fields such as clouds and radiation.
+Third, SCMs (and CRMs/LES) are typically very sensitive to the imposed large-scale forcing.
+As described before, forcing data are subject to potentially large uncertainties even with the variational constraints and the dense measurements in ARM.
+Research is ongoing to develop ensemble forcing data that incorporate various uncertainties to force SCMs as has been done in Hume and Jakob (2005).
+Fourth, SCMs cannot capture the interaction of model physics with large-scale dynamics.
+Some recent studies have attempted to overcome this limitation for tropical convective regimes where weak-temperature gradient can be used to approximately parameterize the vertical velocity with dynamic heating in the SCMs (e.g. Sobel et al. JAS 2001, Zhu and Sobel QJ 2012).
+Finally, results from SCMs are not necessarily transferable to global models because of the lack of feedbacks between physics and dynamics.

-The most important contribution of the SCMs is perhaps that they have facilitated researchers to gain insights on the physical parameterizations by providing a convenient test models and to compare model results with observations and CRM/LES simulations.
+Regardless of these limitations, however, SCMs have facilitated researchers to gain insights on the physical parameterizations by providing a convenient test of models and to compare model results with observations and CRM/LES simulations.
 Results from the SCMs have motivated and led to many updates and modifications to the parameterizations in the current generation of global climate models.
-With the insights from SCMs, hypothesis and improvements can be first tested in SCMs, then evaluated against CRMs or LESs, and implemented in global models.
+With the insights from SCMs, hypotheses and improvements can be first tested in SCMs, then evaluated against CRMs/LESs/observations, and tested/implemented in global models.

+Acknowledgments: The authors wish to thank the two reviewers and the editors who provided great constructive comments to an earlier version of the chapter.

 REFERENCES